chipzx92/DataEngineeringI320/docs/transformations_exercise.md

 ## Desired output file

-Your task is to merge all the facts in the files above into one single file
+Your task is to merge all the facts in the files above into one single file.
+For each file think about where you are finding each piece of information.
+This semester we will learn to have the computer do and manage these type of data transformations.

 ### filename: all_hobbies.xlsx